This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 You can dress up your detox bath to boost its tension-reducing capabilities:

 - Add a cup of baking soda to hot bath water.
 Baking soda kills bacteria, leaves your skin clean and smooth, and minimizes skin irritability — making it a handy and inexpensive product.

-- Add essential oil to your bath water — there are so many surprising essential oil uses and benefits.
+- Add essential oil to your bath water.
 The soothing, calming, invigorating and cooling qualities of these oils will release any pent-up tension that your body is holding on to, offering pain relief.
 Try lavender, peppermint, lemongrass, frankincense or sandalwood oil.

 - Add two cups of apple cider vinegar to hot bath water.
 The ACV draws excess uric acid out of the body, and it provides joint pain, arthritis, gout and headache relief.
 ACV can also soothe sunburn, heal poison ivy, kill fungus and tone your skin — so there are some extra health benefits to this easy headache remedy.